-Adoption Week Scotland 2018 falls this week (17-23 November).
+Adoption Week Scotland 2018 falls from 17-23 November.
 The week serves as an opportunity to celebrate adoption nationwide and also highlight the importance of the need for adoptive families in Scotland, and will see a number of events take place across the country.

 Going through an adoption can be both an exciting and emotional time, but also a time with an unclear road ahead.
 Here, we outline some of the main considerations and some topical areas of this important process.